LLNL/Curvallis/README.md

    - **--in_eos_file_base _base path_**

-   Read in source data points specified by _base path_ from 2d, 3 column EOS data (contains more than one isotherm).
+   Read in source data points specified by "_base path_" from 2d, 3 column eos data (contains more than one isotherm).
 Do not include the file extension in the name.
-If --use_eos_info_file is set, a .info file with the same name as the data must be read in as well.
-If this option is set, --out_eos_file_base must be set as well.
+If "--use_eos_info_file" is set, a ".info" file with the same name as the data must be read in as well.
+If this option is set, "--out_eos_file_base" must be set as well.

    - **--input_file _path_**

-   Read in the input file specified by _path_ for source data points.
+   Read in the input file specified by "_path_" for source data points.
 Use this only for 1d, 2 column data.

    - **--parabola_in**